 In conjunction with the national dialogue on the need to address racism in the United States, and in acknowledgement of the role that we as social workers, social work researchers and educators play in addressing racism in America, we will hold a series of workshops focusing on facing and confronting racism in social work in general, starting with some specific strategies that can be applied to our research.

-We plan to hold workshops monthly starting in November.
-The first two are scheduled, and the remaining workshops are under development.
+We plan to hold workshops monthly.
 We welcome your ideas for future workshops and presenters.
 This is an evolving process that will adapt to the needs of participants.
 These workshops are offered by the Associate Dean for Research and Training, in conjunction with the Research and Training Subcommittee.
 Questions?
 Please contact Nancy Rolock.